 If you’re unsure about the more rigid construction of the molded foam seats or don’t see one that looks just right for you, try this one!
 Probably the best kayak seat for fishing on our list for you anglers out there.

-Best for ultimate comfort and cushion with a softer feel overall.
+Best For: Paddlers looking for ultimate comfort and cushion with a softer feel overall.

 Leader makes tons of aftermarket marine accessories and they’re bringing their talent into the design of this seat.
 Compared to the Kerco we reviewed above, you’ll get a little more generous seat size and smilar design all around.